 3 eggs separated

--heat the honey, water and rose water in a medium saucepan until the honey is dissolved. add all the rhubarb, or in batches so they aren’t crowded. cook the rhubarb until slightly soft but not mushy (I did mine too long, it happens quick so watch out!) and strain out. put to the side. cook down the liquid some more if you need so you can use it as a syrup at the end.
+-heat the honey, water and rose water in a wide medium saucepan until the honey is dissolved. add all the rhubarb, or in batches so they aren’t crowded. cook the rhubarb a couple minutes until slightly soft but not mushy (I did mine too long, it happens quick so watch out!) strain out and put to the side. cook down the liquid some more if you need so you can use it as a syrup at the end.

--beat the egg whites until stiff peaks form. gently fold in the egg whites and the yogurt and mix well.
+-in a separate bowl beat the egg whites until stiff peaks form. gently fold in the egg whites and the yogurt into the flour mixture and mix well.